Hate is a strong word in any instance.

 Introversion is real, and is more powerful than meets the eye

 Some students are naturally more introverted than others, and thus, it takes a lot for them to speak out; “a lot” meaning needing to prepare and perfect exactly what they’re going to say before saying it.
 Participating also takes a lot out of these students as well, as the process can be physically and mentally exhausting.
+(It's important to note, though, that not all students who refrain from speaking in class are introverts, as explained here.)

 Other students are rude and looking for the opportunity to pounce